rackerlabs/support-how-to/content/cloud-servers/checking-port-use-in-linux.md

         sshd     1252   root    5u  IPv4   26992      0t0  TCP :22 (LISTEN)
         sshd     1252   root    7u  IPv6   26994      0t0  TCP :22 (LISTEN)

-The last line of the preceding example shows that the app "sshd" is listening on  TCP port 22.
+The last line of the preceding example shows that the app `sshd` is listening on TCP port 22.

-Options used in the earlier example:
+The following list shows the options in the preceding command example:

 -  `-i`: Display files opened by network (Internet) connections.
 -  `-n`: Prevent networks from being changed to host names.
 -  `-P`: Prevent port numbers from being changed to port names for network files.

-#### Using `grep` with the `lsow` command:
+#### Using `grep` with the `lsof` command

-Use the **lsof** command with the **grep** command to refine a search to include only lines with the search criteria **LISTEN**.
+Use the `lsof` command with the `grep` command to refine a search to include only lines with the search criteria `LISTEN`.

     `lsof -i -P -n | grep (criteria)`